 With some effort and the right tools, though, you can win the battle for your employees’ focus and ensure their time management calendars are structured in the most efficient manner possible.
+But what is time tracking in project management?
 Read on to discover some of the best ways to maximize employee time management, minimize distractions, and boost productivity and the bottom line.

 How to improve employee time management

 - Make sure employees are clear on goals, expectations, and priorities: A foundational principle of effective time management is prioritizing the most important tasks.
 Your employees can’t operate at maximum efficiency unless they know what work should come first, what larger goal or purpose that work is serving, and what’s expected of them in terms of scope and timeline.